When face-to-face counselling is not an option or, does not appeal as an option, phone and video counselling can be viable alternatives.

 For safety reasons, and in the unlikely event of an emergency, please inform me of your specific location at the beginning of each session.

-Counselling is available in English only from my downtown Vancouver and virtual offices, within the pacific standard time (PST) zone.
+Counselling is available in English only from my downtown Vancouver and virtual offices, within the pacific time (PT) zone.

 Rates for phone counselling are the same as my rates for in-person counselling and must be prepaid by PayPal or by an Interac e-transfer prior to your appointment time.
 Clients now also have the option of storing a credit card on file that can be used for payment at the end of the session.
 You incur no long-distance charges as long as you provide me with a Canadian telephone number.
 I call out to Canadian phone numbers only.